 How to Host an Open House

-When they do host Open Houses, real estate agents will schedule them on a non-holiday Sunday and budget about 12 hours to prepare.
-So before you decide on a day, think about the weekends when you will have the most time and thus the greatest chance for being successful.
-Below you find some important Open House tips for sellers.
+As an FSBO seller, you will want to schedule your open house on a non-holiday Sunday and budget about 12 hours to prepare.
+So before you decide on a day, think about the weekends when you will have the most time and energy to devote to the Open House – because that will give you the greatest chance for success.

 Step 1: Check Out the Competition